ansible-middleware/ansible-middleware-workshop/instructions/4-deploying-jbcs.md

       loop_control:
         loop_var: port
 ```

 Note that the Ansible collection for JBCS will also take care of downloading the required assets from the Red Hat Customer Portal (the archive containing the Java app server files).
 However, one does need to provide the credentials associated with a service account.
-A Red Hat customer can manage service accounts using the hybrid cloud console.
+You can manage service accounts using the hybrid cloud console.
 Within this portal, on the [service accounts tab](https://console.redhat.com/application-services/service-accounts), you can create a new service account if one does not already exist.

 Save this file, and test the playbook by running the following command:

-`ansible-playbook -i ./inventory/hosts jbcs.yml  --extra-vars "rhn_username=<your rhn login> rhn_password=<your rhn password> jbcs_external_domain_name=<your frontend hostname>"`
+`ansible-playbook -i ./inventory/hosts jbcs.yml  --extra-vars "rhn_username=<your rhn login> rhn_password=<your rhn password> jbcs_external_domain_name=<your frontend domain>"`

-Replace your frontend hostname with the url of the frontend listed in the instructions email.
+Replace your frontend domain with the url of the frontend listed in the instructions email.

 # Testing the JBCS installation